bettiolo/babel-preset-es2017/README.md

 # babel-preset-es2017

-> Babel preset for all es2017 plugins.
+> Babel preset to make node compatible with ES2015, ES2016 and ES2017 stage 3 and stage 4.

 ## Install